Advice for Americans Buying Real Estate in France

 The system in France allows more choice as there are no insurance companies restrictions as they can be in the US.
 “Sécurité Sociale” is government funded which means everyone has access to affordable health care, whether you are a citizen, resident or a visiting tourist.

 Healthcare costs are covered by both the state and through patient contributions, they are completely free.
 The French national insurance fund, Caisse Primaire d’Assurance Maladie (CPAM), will repay you for part of the costs later.
-Most families in France have a top up medical care insurance that completes most needs including dental and optical care.
+Most families in France have a top up healthcare insurance that completes most needs including dental and optical care.

 The short answer to this is YES, it is difficult; the ‘Foreign Account Tax Compliance Act’ (FATCA) is part of the US tax code, it was introduced in 2014 to help counter tax evasion.
 The cost for complying to this administrative procedure is high to French banks.
 With already very strict lending criteria, this means that few lenders will entertain considering loans from US clients.